szabgab/workshops/your-first-open-source-contribution.md

 Presentation and mentoring by Gabor Szabo and additional volunteers.

-The workshop has a companion eBook https://leanpub.com/collab-dev-git/ If you send me an e-mail to "Gabor Szabo gabor@szabgab.com" I'll give you free access to that book.
+The workshop has a companion eBook called [Collaborative Development using Git and GitHub](https://leanpub.com/collab-dev-git/)
+Participants of the workshop can get a free (digital) copy of the book.

 ## Other